 - Outside the scope of the integration project (requires creating a shared REST API connection)

-- Private APIs: These APIs enclose an organization’s backend data and applications in an interface that can be used within the organization or shared with partners.
+- Private APIs: These APIs enclose an organization’s backend data and applications in an interface that can be used or shared with partners.
 Businesses use private APIs to improve access and enhance process automation internally.
 These APIs give organizations greater control over their information assets by customizing access.
 For instance, Amazon mandated its employees to share data via APIs to promote collaboration and enable faster integration.

 This dataflow is run once a month.
 When the status of a pet updates from ‘available’ to ‘sold’ on the website, the database is updated too.